Blockchain

 Unsupported DEX combinations fail before sync

-A DEX can be registered for a chain yet lack the event parsers a command needs. analyze-pool(s)
+A DEX can be registered for a chain yet lack the parsers a command needs.
+The CLI fails fast:

-sync-dex(discovery) needs aPoolCreatedparser.analyze-pool(s)(snapshots) need the Initialize, Swap, Mint, Burn, and Collect parsers, seeding the starting price from Initialize.- Replay-ready DEXes additionally parse
+sync-dex(discovery) needs aPoolCreatedparser.analyze-pool(s)(snapshots) need Initialize, Swap, Mint, Burn, and Collect parsers.- Replay-ready DEXes additionally parse

 blockchain analyze-pool --help and blockchain sync-dex --help print the current supported chain